-So what exactly is the ideal humidity level for a home?
+So what exactly is the ideal home humidity level for your house?
 In a perfect world it would be 35% humidity.
 But a general rule of thumb is somewhere between 35% – 40% humidity.
 Anything lower and you’ll feel incredibly uncomfortable; and any higher, you’ll increase your chances of mold growth, dust mites and other problems.

 A study was done in Europe by a home health practitioner who concluded that if humidity levels were kept around 35%, you would see a drastic reduction of illness and allergies.
 This theory is based on the fact that dust mites and mold cannot survive in these conditions, which are a large contributor to viral illness and allergies.